Evaluating Taoism and Zen

 Leading a Fulfilled Life

-The Book of G>O>D> has an Essay titled Leading a Fulfilled Life, which has sections dealing with Meditation and Mindfulness, as well as a section called “Eight Steps of Daily Growth.”
+The Book of Continuing Creation has an Essay titled Leading a Fulfilled and Happy Life, which has sections dealing with Meditation and Mindfulness, as well as a section called “Eight Steps of Daily Growth.”

 Chapter #8, #15 and #21 of the Tao Te Ching convey much of our own message, with this simple poetic language: